vim-advent-calendar/ideas/tejr-from-vimrc-to-vim.md

 Knowing how to use `:runtime` is helpful all by itself.
 However, it gets more interesting when you realise that much of Vim’s startup process is just thin wrappers around `:runtime` commands; so are some of its other commands, including [`:filetype`][ft].
-We can leverage this to run our own code before, instead of, or after Vim’s bundled runtime code, in order to disable, replace, modify, or extend it.
+We can apply this as we translate our vimrc file into a runtime directory, in order to run our own code before, instead of, or after Vim’s bundled runtime code, in order to disable, replace, modify, or extend it.

 Turn on, `plugin`, drop out
 ---------------------------